 Try Dim Sum:

-This is the longest escalator we have ever seen.
-It is the world’s longest outdoor, covered escalator system, stretching for over 800-meters and rising 135-meters through the streets on a steep hillside, linking the districts of Hong Kong Island.
+This is the world’s longest outdoor, covered escalator system, stretching for over 800-meters and rising 135-meters through the streets on a steep hillside, linking the districts of Hong Kong Island.
 You can stop along the way, to go to restaurants, bars or of course, shopping.

 Visit Lantau Island: